KontentWave/piwigo-cpt-plugin/.github/CPT_project_sheet.md

 ### Accessibility

-Simplified section requires standard form semantics only:

-- Fieldset + legend provide grouping.
-- Labels bound via `for` / `id`.
+Current implementation relies solely on native HTML form semantics:

+- Injected wrapper is a `<fieldset>` given an `aria-label` (the former visible legend was removed during UI refinement to avoid duplicate headings).
+- Each album sub-card uses a `.card-header` as a visual group label; can be promoted to a semantic heading tag later without logic changes.
-- No custom widgets means no additional ARIA roles required.
+- Labels are properly associated via `for`/`id`; no custom widgets means no additional ARIA roles.
+- Progressive enhancement: with JS disabled, server-side markup (and hidden marker) still allows editing; JS only relocates/stylizes content.
-- Future representative image selector (Phase 1 extension or Phase 2) must maintain keyboard operability.
+- Future representative image selector must ensure full keyboard operability (arrow or Tab navigation, focus style, and screen reader announcement of selection state).

 ### Security & Validation